-Serendipity (WA) Pty Ltd trading as APM (Advanced Personnel Management) and its related companies is strongly committed to maintaining the privacy of personal information it collects as part of the services it offers.
-APM places great importance on protecting the privacy of its employees, valued clients, customers and other stakeholders.
+Serendipity (WA) Pty Ltd trading as Advanced Personnel Management (APM) and its related companies is strongly committed to maintaining the privacy of personal information it collects as part of the services it offers.
+We place great importance on protecting the privacy of our employees, valued clients, customers and other stakeholders.

 The purpose of this policy is to:

 - Give you a better and more complete understanding of the kinds of personal information that we collect and hold.